KasimirOr/xyz-to-GeoTIFF/README.md

-# xyz-to-GeoTiff
+# xyz-to-GeoTIFF
-conversion of xyz files to geotifs
+Conversion of xyz files to GeoTIFF.
+Data will be arranged in new grid and therefore the code works for ungridded data.